Alejogb1/job-board/blog-data/how-do-i-perform-text-classification-using-spacy.md

 id: "how-do-i-perform-text-classification-using-spacy"
 ---

-Alright, let’s tackle text classification with spaCy.
+, let’s tackle text classification with spaCy.
 It's a common task, and I've personally spent a good chunk of time implementing various solutions over the years.
 I'll walk you through the practical aspects, not just the theoretical, as that’s where things tend to get interesting, especially when you’re working with real-world data.
 I will offer some code snippets along the way and also mention places where you can further your understanding.

 At its core, text classification is about assigning predefined categories or labels to a given text.
 SpaCy itself doesn't offer out-of-the-box classification algorithms, like a scikit-learn classifier.
 Instead, spaCy excels at the crucial preliminary steps: efficiently processing the raw text into a format suitable for machine learning algorithms.
 Think of it as the pre-processing powerhouse.
 You leverage spaCy’s tokenization, part-of-speech tagging, and named entity recognition to engineer features, which then get fed into a separate classifier.
 I've always found this separation of concerns to be beneficial when debugging and optimizing pipelines.